Jatin0804/upskillcampus/README.md

 6. Use linear regression, Support Vector Regressor for training and get errors.
 7. Use Decision Tree Regressor and Random Forest Regressors.
-8. Build an artificial neural network and train it with different layers and hyperparameters.
-Experiment a little.
-Use keras.
-9. Pick the best model based on error as well as generalisation.
-10. Save your model and predict on the test set.